 1977 Complaints were received by Cambridge District concerning the Gang Show team wearing scarves at a St Georges Day service.
 Quoting POR the objection was both on the grounds of scarf rather than tie and separating the younger members of the Gang Show team from their groups.

-Several examples of two forms of tie pin exist on a pin card in the collection.
+Ties sometimes suggest tie pins, a small remnant of male adornment hidden behind a badge.
+Several examples of these two forms of tie pin exist on a pin card in the collection.